wg-osr/walkerga.github.io/class/fi_ghoul.md

 <details markdown="1">
 <summary>Design Notes and credits</summary>
 *This is a monster class for the [ghoul](/monsters/ghoul).
 It is an edited version of Coins and Scrolls's [original](https://coinsandscrolls.blogspot.com/2018/03/osr-class-ghoul-and-bonus-goblin.html).
-Art by Guy Davis. — SaltyGoo*
+Art by Guy Davis.*
 </details>

 <ins>Starting Equipment</ins><br>